Today we’re going to have a look at the mining pools available for Siacoin (also called ‘Sia’ for short).

 Antpool is one of the larger Siacoin mining pools, but isn’t too large as it controls roughly 5% of the network hash power.
 That’s actually a bit surprising since Antpool is owned by Bitmain, the company that makes the Antminer A3 ASIC rig used for mining Siacoin.

 As one of the largest pools Antpool has solid reliability, and is considered trustworthy among the cryptocurrency mining community.

-Unfortunately you do need to register an account at Antpool, so anonymity is out the window.
+Unfortunately, you do need to register an account at Antpool, so anonymity is out the window.
 One advantage is that they occasionally run promotions where they waive the fees.
-The most recent ended on September 18, 2018.
-Currently the fee for Siacoin mining is 2% and payouts are made daily with a minimum of 100 SC.
+Currently, the fee for Siacoin mining is 2% and payouts are made daily with a minimum of 100 SC.

 It’s unfortunate that you can’t mine Siacoin with a GPU profitably any longer.
 If you have affordable electricity and the means to run an ASIC rig, then the Antminer A3 can be used to mine Siacoin.

 Decentralization is certainly an issue with this coin, as one pool currently controls roughly 55% of the network hashing power.
 Avoiding that pool, or any pool with more than 25% of the network hashing power is a good idea.

 If you’d really like to support the Sia devs, the Luxor mining pool is contributing a portion of their profits to the Sia community.

 I should also note here that it is possible to dual mine Ethereum and Siacoin at the mining pools that support both cryptocurrencies.
 Also, you would be dual mining with your GPU, which isn’t going to be profitable.